 1. Automatic links

 Whenever a JIRA issue is mentioned in a Confluence page using the JIRA Issue Macro, JIRA will create an issue link to that page for you, automatically.
-Specs to issues, knowledge base articles to support tickets, project outlines to tasks – it all works.
+Specs to issues, knowledge base articles to support tickets, project outlines to tasks – easily access those pages, straight from JIRA.

 2. Ad-hoc Links

-Autoconvert makes producing reports of issues, backlogs, and tasks as easy as copy and paste.
-Provided that you’ve connected JIRA and Confluence using Application Links you can paste individual JIRA issue or JIRA query URLs into the editor and watch them immediately transform into the JIRA Issue macro.
-Seeing is believing…
+Autoconvert (aka magic) makes producing reports of issues, backlogs, and tasks as easy as copy and paste.
+Provided that you’ve connected JIRA and Confluence using Application Links you can paste an individual JIRA issue or JIRA query URLs into the editor and watch them immediately transform into the JIRA Issue macro.

 Tip: There are a number of other links you can paste into Confluence that will transform using autoconvert (i.e youtube links will convert to the YouTube video).

 Copy, paste, copy, paste, copy, paste – tired yet?
 So are we.
 The endless back and forth between two platforms wastes valuable time during which you could be getting the real stuff done.
 Reduce context switching between JSW and Confluence by creating a new issue straight from Confluence.
 Just highlight any text on a Confluence page, click the JSW icon that will appear above the highlight, and you’re on your way.
 Seeing is believing: